ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 This is the code that I developed to scrape my Delivery History from Uber's website.
-I have no doubt that it can be iterated and improved upon.
+I'm sure it can be iterated and improved upon.
 This was simply my attempt to automate and simplify the process as much as possible, at my current skill level.

 ### Instructions: